magento/knowledge-base/src/support-tools/managed-alerts-for-adobe-commerce/managed-alerts-on-magento-commerce-memory-critical-alert.md

 1. Use [New Relic APM's Infrastructure page](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui/infrastructure-hosts-page) to identify top memory intensive processes.
 For steps, refer to New Relic [Infrastructure monitoring Hosts page > Processes tab](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui/infrastructure-hosts-page#processes-tab):
     * If services like Redis, MySQL, or PHP are the top sources of memory consumption, try the following:
 1. Check that you are on the latest versions.
 Newer versions can sometimes fix memory leaks.
 If you are not on the latest version, consider upgrading.
-For steps, refer to [Magento Commerce Cloud > Services > Change Services](https://devdocs.magento.com/cloud/project/project-conf-files_services.html#change-service-version).
+For steps, refer to [Adobe Commerce on cloud infrastructure > Services > Change Services](https://devdocs.magento.com/cloud/project/project-conf-files_services.html#change-service-version).
 1. If the problem with the service is not version related, try the following:
 1. **MySQL** : Check for issues like long running queries, Primary keys not defined, and duplicate indexes.
 For steps, refer to [Most Common database Issues in Adobe Commerce on cloud infrastructure](https://support.magento.com/hc/en-us/articles/360041739651).
 1. **Redis** : If Redis is a top source of memory consumption, [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251).